superwerker/superwerker/docs/adrs/nnnn-aws-control-tower.md

 ## Decision

 - Since CT has no API yet, automate it via CloudWatch Synthetics (CWS) Canaries
 - To keep it simple, superwerker can be installed into regions that Control Tower supports.
 Choosing a home region for Control Tower / AWS SSO has no impact on other resources' multi regionality.
 - Update Control Tower to the latest version when installing/updating superwerker to ensure a sane state.
 We'll live with the risk of unintended upstream changes for now.
 - Since CT uses AWS SSO, it is set as the default login and AWS account switching solution.
 - superwerker promotes using the Control Tower Account Factory for enrolling/vending new accounts
 - Enabling additional CT Guardrails: we know they exist but defer the decision (i.e., wait for CT support and APIs)
 - VPC creation: we know the created VPCs are quite useless and inconsistent (e.g., multi-region setups), but we wait until we build a network feature for this.

 ## Consequences

 - superwerker only supports regions supported by CT
 - CT implies additional costs (e.g., Config Rules), which is covered by our design decision to enable services which negligible costs
 - Using CWS Canaries provides an audit log of the Click Ops because of the screenshots
 - The CT LZ set up/update/repair has to be supervised since it fails sometimes and has to be restarted -> #61
 - superwerker provides links to how-tos for wiring existing IdPs like Google Workspace, AzureAD, etc. -> #20

-## TODO

- - [ ] How to handle SSO and Users
- - [ ] Document CW Events / SSM Parameters